-Since the filing of the CEQA Analysis, the applicant has proposed some changes to the approved 2022 Project, which would add an additional 20 residential units to the mixed-use building and eliminate parking, as more fully described under the Revisions to the Project header below.
-The revised project assessed in this document is referred to as the "2023 Project".
+Since the filing of the CEQA Analysis, The City of Oakland has updated the Planning Code, allowing an increased height of 95 feet (revised from 85 feet) and an increased density of residential units, allowing 1 unit for every 200 square feet of lot area (revised from 275 feet).
+The applicant has proposed some changes to the approved 2022 Project, which would raise the height of the building and add an additional 32 residential units to the mixed-use building and eliminate parking, as more fully described under the Revisions to the Project header below.
+The revised project assessed in this document is referred to as the "2024 Project".